 - Identifying the legal basis for your data processing methods

-- Reviewing how you seek, obtain and record people’s consent to process their PII
+- Reviewing how you seek, obtain and record people’s consent to process their data

-- Ensuring you have the right procedures to detect, report and investigate PII data breaches
+- Ensuring you have the right procedures to detect, report and investigate personal data breaches

 - Learning how to do “privacy by design” and how to conduct privacy impact assessments